Modular App Development: How Teams That Actually Ship Fast Are Structuring Their Code

 6. Google Play User Behavior: Downloads vs. Daily UsageThe true measure of an app’s success is not its download count, but its post-install engagement and retention.
 Developers must move beyond simply celebrating download milestones and pivot their focus to the long-term usage statistics that define profitability.

-The average smartphone user in major markets spends between 4.8 to 5 hours daily on their phone, with approximately 88% of that time spent inside applications.
+The average smartphone user in major markets spends between 4.8 and 5 hours daily on their phone, with approximately 88% of that time spent inside applications.
 Yet, this time is not distributed evenly:

 To survive and thrive in 2026, your app must be positioned to become one of the user’s “Daily 10,” driving engagement immediately through seamless onboarding and clear, repeated value.